 Not everybody can (or want) to use Twproject all the time.
 Users (bad ones 🙂 ) may prefer to perform some operations using their preferred e-mail client.

 First of all notice that the messaging system can send notifications via e-mail.
 This is a basic feature, when you subscribe an event just check the e-mail channel.

-This kind of communication is from Twproject to the user, but also messages from the user to Twproject are supported: Twproject has a rich set of features to facilitate e-mail interaction with it, which go beyond the (quite powerful by itself) subscription/notification engine of tasks and issues; here are the possible actions:
+This kind of communication is from Twproject to the user, but also messages from the user to Twproject are supported: Twproject has a rich set of features to facilitate e-mail interaction with it, which go beyond the (quite powerful by itself) subscription/notification engine of projects and ToDos; here are the possible actions:

 1) Create a new project

 3) Adding ToDos to project

 6) Synchronizing agenda (for detail see chapter iCalendar (Outlook/iCal)